 Implementing Size Classes in Interface Builder

-Let’s look at an example of how to use auto layout with size classes:
+Let’s look at an example of how to manage size classes from Interface Builder:

-Using this technique with our NSLayoutConstraint objects allows us to create a totally different layout for each size class.
-Similarly, using the technique on our UIView objects allows us to create totally different view hierarchies.
+Using this technique with a NSLayoutConstraint objects allows us to create a totally different layout for each size class.
+Similarly, using the technique on UIView objects allows us to create totally different view hierarchies.

 When switching between size classes, we can notice some of the icons in the Document Outline look faded.
 These faded icons signify that the item is in our document, but will not be installed for the current size class.